GenomicsAotearoa/hts_workshop_mpi/level2/04-working-with-illumina-data.md

 #### Adapter content

 As you will know from previous training workshops, when sequencing is peformed we must add adapter sequences to our extracted DNA (or cDNA) to facilitate sequencing.
-Because these adapter constructs become part of the DNA sequence, they are also read by the seqencing machine and reported as observed sequence.
+Because these adapter constructs become part of the DNA sequence, they are also read by the sequencing machine and reported as observed sequence.
 It is *generally* good practice for a sequencing facility to scrub these adapter sequences from your data before returning it to you, and if you are using a multiplexed (barcoded) method of sequencing this almost certainly must be performed before your sequence is made available.

 However, this is never guaranteed and it is always good practice to confirm that there are no adapters or barcodes in your library before you attempt to analyse the data.
 Since adapters are attached to the start of the DNA fragment being sequenced, they will always appear in the starting positions of your reads if not removed.